shaybee22/ada-voice-assistant/mouse_gui/README.md

     ElevenLabs API key

 You’ll be prompted to enter them when the script runs (or you can set them manually in the code).
 ✏️ 2.
-Customize the System Prompt and Gui title
+Customize the System Prompt and GUI Title

-Look for this line of code in the mouse_gui.py script to change the Gui title
-       root.title("Voice Chat with Ada")
+Look for this line of code in the mouse_gui.py script to change the window title: root.title("Voice Chat with Ada")
-And change it to whatever you want it to say
+→ Change it to whatever you want it to say.

-Open the Python script (e.g., mouse_gui.py) and locate the system prompt section.
-Update the placeholder lines like:
+To customize the assistant’s personality and identity, open the Python script (e.g., mouse_gui.py) and locate the system prompt section.
+Update the lines like:
 "user": "your name",
 "assistant": "AI's name",

-👉 NOTE: Be sure to fill in both fields with custom names and no quotes around the names or blank lines to avoid syntax errors.
-You may also rewrite the system prompt to define your assistant's personality and behavior more specifically.
+👉 NOTE: Be sure to fill in both fields with custom names.
+Remove the quotes around the names or leave them if required by syntax — just avoid blank fields or invalid formatting to prevent errors.
+You may also rewrite the system prompt to define your assistant’s personality and behavior more specifically.
 🧪 Running the Assistant

-After installation:

-cd ada_mouse_only
+After installation, run the assistant with: cd ada_mouse_only python mouse_gui.py
-python ada_mouse_only.py

 Speak clearly when the GUI activates.
 Click the Push-to-Talk button to send your voice input.
 🧵 Notes